programminghistorian/ph-submissions/lessons/sonification.md

 ## Terms

-+ MIDI = musical instrument digital interface.
++ **MIDI**, musical instrument digital interface.
 It is a description of a note's value and timing, not of its dynamics or how one might play it (this is an important distinction).
 It allows computers and instruments to talk to each other; one can apply different instrumentation to a MIDI file much the same way one would change the font on a piece of text (or run a markdown file through Pandoc).
-+ Mp3 = a compression format for sound that is _lossy_ in that it strips out data as part of its compression routine.
++ **MP3**, a compression format for sound that is _lossy_ in that it strips out data as part of its compression routine.
-+ Pitch = the actual note itself (middle C, etc)
++ **Pitch**, the actual note itself (middle C, etc)
-+ Attack = how the note is played or hit
++ **Attack**, how the note is played or hit
-+ Duration = how long the note lasts (whole notes, quarter notes, eighth notes etc)
++ **Duration**, how long the note lasts (whole notes, quarter notes, eighth notes etc)
-+ Pitch Mapping & Duration Mapping = scaling data values against a range of notes or the length of the note
++ **Pitch Mapping & Duration Mapping**, scaling data values against a range of notes or the length of the note
-+ Amplitude = roughly, the loudness of the note
++ **Amplitude**, roughly, the loudness of the note
-+ Panning = whether the note is heard from the left or right
++ **Panning**, whether the note is heard from the left or right

 # References
 Baio, Andy.
 2015.
 'If Drake Was Born A Piano'.
 Waxy. [http://waxy.org/2015/12/if_drake_was_born_a_piano/](http://waxy.org/2015/12/if_drake_was_born_a_piano/)